buglabs/bugswarm-tools/README.md

 ###Example

-Let's say you want to create a new master API key.
+Let's say you want to create a new configuration API key (either because you don't have one yet or you want to replace your current key with a fresh one).
 By running `./api_keys.py` with no arguments or `./api_keys.py --help`, we are given the following usage output:

 ```
 ./api_keys.py [create|list]